c0y0tl/streamerbot_therun_events/README.md

 # therun.events
 Stremer.bot extensions for listening to events TheRun
 ## Setup
-* Go to the “Servers/Clients” > “Websocket Clients” tab.
+* Go to the “Servers/Clients” > “Websocket Clients” tab in Stremer.bot.
 * Create a new web socket client.
   - `Name` - any name
   - `Endpoint` - `wss://fh76djw1t9.execute-api.eu-west-1.amazonaws.com/prod?username=YOUR_NICKNAME` Instead of `YOUR_NICKNAME` is your nickname on TheRun, the nickname is case sensitive.